Mohamed-sal-ah/LandscapePictures/README.md

 # Landscape Pictures

 This is a final School Project to implement Landsscape Pictures mockup build with React Navtive and Expo web.
-Link to hosted [Landscsape Pictures](https://mohamed-sal-ah.github.io/LandscapePictures/) using Github Pages but the hosted demo is a mockup without firebase CMS and you cant't download images.
+Link to hosted [Landscsape Pictures](https://mohamed-sal-ah.github.io/LandscapePictures/) using Github Pages but the hosted demo is a mockup without firebase CMS and you can't download images.
 To see the code chekout branch [build_web-version](https://github.com/Mohamed-sal-ah/LandscapePictures/tree/build_web-version).

 ## Description